kru/kru/README.md

 - 🌏 I have been comfortable working remotely since 2018
 - 🚀 ...

-You can find more about me at https://kris-dev.cloud
+You can find more about me https://kris-dev.cloud